 Most of the guidance in SFAS No. 150 is effective for all financial instruments entered into or modified after May 31, 2003, and otherwise is effective at the beginning of the first interim period beginning after June 15, 2003.
 The adoption of SFAS No. 150 is not expected to have a material effect on our consolidated financial position, results of operations or cash flows.
 Fiscal 2003 Compared to Fiscal 2002

-Cash increased \$23,536,000, or 166%, to \$37,694,000 from a year ago because net cash provided by operating activities of \$46,365,000 exceeded the amounts of net cash used in investing activities of \$16,502,000 and financing activities of \$6,227,000.
+Cash increased \$23,536,000, or 166%, to \$37,694,000 from a year ago because we generated cash from operations in excess of the amount needed for investing and financing activities.